For Babson undergraduate students, one independent study may be proposed per semester for up to four semester hours of credit.

 Students should indicate here whether their project is for 1, 2, 3, or 4 semester hours.
 Only one independent study may be proposed per semester for up to four semester hours of credit; no more than eight semester hours of credit may be completed through independent study work.

-- Projects for WINTER SESSION must be submitted to the Class Dean on or before the first day of class for the session.
+- Projects for winter session must be submitted to the Class Dean on or before the first day of class for the session.
 Projects, submitted by the appropriate deadlines, which have been rejected by the Division Chair or Class Dean will be returned for revision.
-It is understood that these projects may be revised and re-submitted to the Dean for approval through the Friday before the last day of DROP/ADD for the term for which the project is submitted.
+It is understood that these projects may be revised and re-submitted to the Dean for approval through the Friday before the last day of add/drop for the term for which the project is submitted.

 The Project Proposal

-- PROPOSED ACTIVITIES TO MEET LEARNING OBJECTIVES This section should explain exactly how the study is to be explored.
+This section should explain exactly how the study is to be explored.
 It will be necessary to define the specific questions to be answered in operational terms.
-The following points MUST be considered:
+The following points must be considered:

 - The proposal should describe in detail the procedure to be used to obtain data.
 The discussion should point out what precautions are being taken to ensure objectivity, reliability, and validity.

 - The student should at this point explain in detail the role expected of his/her faculty advisor.
 It is important to note the schedule with which the student is to meet with his/her advisor to ensure proper development and completion of the project.

 Output to be graded

 Here the student will need to explain at length how he intends to proceed from his data to his conclusions.
 A statement is needed which defines exactly the output to be graded (paper, case study, presentation, etc.).
 Any notable assumptions made in the study should be made clear.
 The student should indicate what assumptions were made about the subject matter investigated, or if the data used are necessary and critical in interpreting that data as well as in accepting the findings of the study.